 When protocols listed in Table F-1 are used, the assigned SAP ID shall be used.
-Reserved SAP IDs were used in Edition 3.
-They may be allocated or move to Unallocated in future editions of this annex.
+The Reserved SAP IDs wasused in Edition 3.
+It may be allocated or move to Unallocated in future editions of this annex.

 ACP 142 is assigned two SAPs, as it is generally preferable to operate Email and Formal Military Messaging on different SAPs.